thnbao22/Demo-WorkshopAWS-Using-Terraform/README.md

 5. After you run the command successfully, you can see there are some folders appear in the **terraform** folder

 ![ConnectPrivate](images/5.png)

+6. You can access the AWS Management Console, search for EC2 and create a key pair.